Intro to K9 Nose Work® — please email Julia for information

 Please be prepared to work outside in mildly inclement weather.

-Duration: 6 weeks per session, 1.5 hours/week; When: Thursday evening, start date TBA; Cost: $130 per 6-week session; Spaces: 8 dog/handler teams; Prerequisites: Intro to K9 Nose Work
+Duration: 6 weeks per session, 1.5 hours/week; When: Thursday evenings, date TBA; Cost: $130 per 6-week session; Spaces: 8 dog/handler teams; Prerequisites: Intro to K9 Nose Work

 Intro to Odor focuses on teaching your dog to seek out the birch odor used in nose work competition in container, interior, vehicle, and exterior search areas of growing complexity.
 Handlers will continue working on leash handling, behavior observation, and learning how scent moves in the environment.